I’m blessed to live within easy reach of the ocean, and it’s to the beach I go to bulk up on the greenest of green for my pile, seaweed.

 Bull, inhabited by Richard Harris, has tended the rented vale his entire life, turning it from barren ground to most productive pasturage, where he raises fresh hay and straw to feed his livestock for market.
 To Bull, his field is my pile a hundredfold.

-The movie begins with Harris and Bean collecting heaping strands of giant kelp fronds from a rocky beach, packing the lot into wide-mouth wicker baskets on their backs and schlepping the harvest of seaweed over hill and dale back to their Field.
+The movie begins with Harris and Bean, as his mulish son, collecting heaping strands of giant kelp fronds from a rocky beach, packing the lot into wide-mouth wicker baskets on their backs and schlepping the harvest of seaweed over hill and dale back to their Field.

 Their arduous trek plays out wordlessly over the opening titles.
 Cresting the last slope between the sea and the field, Harris plops down his basket.
 Gazing over the valley to his field, he says to his son, “God made the world, and seaweed make that Field, boy.”